VWoeltjen/MCT-Plugins/README.md

 http://visibleearth.nasa.gov/view.php?id=73909

 R. Stockli, E. Vermote, N. Saleous, R. Simmon and D. Herring (2005).
 The Blue Marble Next Generation - A true color earth dataset including seasonal dynamics from MODIS.
 Published by the NASA Earth Observatory.
 Corresponding author: rstockli@climate.gsfc.nasa.gov

+Quickstart Persistence:

+Provides a simple in-memory persistence service populated with a small number of components and displays.
+To use, the compiled jar should be placed in the resources/platform of an MCT installation, in lieu of databasePersistence-1.1.0.jar.
+Note that the example plugin may need to be moved from resources/plugins to resources/platform as well, as this quickstart persistence service is pre-populated with example telemetry components.